bbrighttaer/ivpgan/README.md

 <p/>

 # Credits
 We would like to acknowledge the authors of the PADME project for their work.
-Our project uses the data loading and metric procedures published by their work and we're grateful.
-We also acknowledge the authors and contributors of the DeepChem project for their works on Graph Convolution, Weave, and other featurization schemes; the `GraphConv` and `Weave` implementations are basically our Pytorch translations of their initial implementations.
+Our project uses the data, data loading, and metric procedures published by their work and we're grateful.
+We also acknowledge the authors and contributors of the DeepChem project for their implementations of the Graph Convolution, Weave, and other featurization schemes; the `GraphConv` and `Weave` implementations in this work are basically our Pytorch translations of their initial implementations.

 # Cite
 ```bibitem